SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   findstr /si password *.txt
   # recursively search all directories for 'password' string in text files

+  # for extended password hunting, check the PasswordAttacks module from HTB
+  # it includes a section on finding creds

   cmdkey /list
   # lists saved credentials